rodtob/mega-rentals/README.md

 # mega-rentals

+## Purpose

+This ember project was ment to investigate the benefits of:

+* ember embroider
+* tailwind
+* pnpm

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.